 Walking in Japan

-In Hakone, Mount Fuji dominates the landscape and on foot is one of the best ways to see its majesty both from afar and up close.
-Take a scenic hike to the base of Mount Fuji for spectacular views of Lake Kawaguchi and the famous snow-capped peak amidst miles of uninterrupted wilderness.
-Spend days hiking around the trails of Lake Ahinoko or Lake Ashi or between the months of July and August, climb Mount Fuji itself.
-Its snow-capped splendour is matched only by the Shinto shrine upon its summit and the crater which marks its highest point.
-Watch the sunrise and send a postcard from the top for the ultimate Mount Fuji memento.
+In Hakone, Mount Fuji dominates the landscape, and one of the best ways to see its majesty (both from afar and up close) is on foot.
+Take a scenic hike to the base of the mountain for spectacular views of Lake Kawaguchi and the famous snow-capped peak amid miles of uninterrupted wilderness.
+Spend a few days hiking around the trails of Lake Ahinoko and Lake Ashi, or, between the months of July and August, climb Mount Fuji itself.
+Its snowy splendour is matched only by the Shinto shrine upon its summit, and the enormous crater which measures 600 metres in diameter.
+Watch the sunrise and send a postcard from the top (home to Japan’s highest post office) for the ultimate Mount Fuji memento.

 Speak to our specialists to plan your holiday to Japan